 - Sinbad: Legend of the Seven Seas is, in many ways, an homage to Harryhausen's body of work, combining the Sinbad and Greek mythology films into a single setting full of giant monsters.
 Especially in the "Cyclops Island" short included on the home video version: Sinbad's reaction to encountering the one-eyed giants is "Not again!"

 - Pacific Rim, while not directly related, is stated to be a tribute to both Ray Harryhausen and fellow Monster movie creator Ishiro Honda.

 - The video for Jon Spencer Blues Explosion's "Burn It Off" is a pastiche of Harryhausen movies, with members of the band chased by CGI versions his monsters (especially the skeletons) around an island and on a ship.

-- The God of War series draws a lot of inspiration from Harryhausen's movies, namely the Greek Mythology inspired ones.
+- The God of War series draws a lot of inspiration from Harryhausen's movies, namely the Classical Mythology inspired ones.
 In particular, the second game includes several shout outs, including fighting skeletons while following Jason.

 - The Cyclops in the PlayStation game for Xena: Warrior Princess was quite obviously modeled on the ones from The 7th Voyage of Sinbad complete with a horn on its forehead and (if you use the camera to see its lower body) satyr-like legs.

 - Several Killer Instinct 2 characters pay homage to Harryhausen's movies, notably Spinal and Eyedoll.